naustudio/nau-jukebox/README.md

 Changelog:
 ----------

+### 2017-09-12
+- Upgrade to Meteor 1.5.1
+- Move to use Meteor built-in Accounts collection
+- Implement OAuth login with Facebook and Google
+- Change logo and text labels
+- Tweak search results

 ### Release 2016-08-21
 - Refactor parsers to use new ES6 module format
 - Completely refactor the player to allow to play more type of source
 - Implement Youtube parser and player (using MediaElementJS wrapper with YouTube iFrame player API)

 ### Release 2016-08-14